shindavid/AlphaZeroArcade/docs/Scrabble.md

 - The AI has poor long-term planning, not willing to hold strong tiles for multiple turns.
 - The uniform random assumption of the opponent’s rack is naive.
 In reality an opponent’s play gives us important information about their likely remaining tiles.
-- Equity estimation is ignorant of board dynamics.
+- The leave-estimator is ignorant of board dynamics.
 - Equity maximization fails to navigate the expectation-vs-variance tradeoff.

 This excellent [video](https://youtu.be/oBmnpNwqE48?si=LG_PQzKs3VDRP1TW&t=276) by world-class Scrabble player Will Anderson